captbaritone/webamp/docs/architecture.md

 ## Equalizer

-The audio portion of the equalizer is handed in the Media class (see above) but the visual representation of the current equalizer settings is created using [cardinal-spline-js] which calculates the curved line for us.
+The audio portion of the equalizer is handed in the Media class (see above) but the visual representation of the current equalizer settings is created using [spline.js] which calculates the curved line for us.

 The coloring of the curved line is achived by extracting the single-pixel-wide, many-pixel-tall sprite from the skin file, passing it through the Redux state to the graph component, and then drawing the splined line with [CanvasRenderingContext2D.createPattern()
 ](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createPattern).

-You can see the implementation of the equalizer graph in [EqGraph.js](../js/components/EqualizerWindow/EqGraph.tsx).
+You can see the implementation of the equalizer graph in [EqGraph.js](../js/components/EqualizerWindow/EqGraph.js).

 The equalizer window can also load/geneate `.eqf` files.
 The loading and parsing of these has been extracted into its own NPM module: [winamp-eqf](https://www.npmjs.com/package/winamp-eqf).